kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Where can I get some free TRTL?**

     A: Head over to the faucet: https://faucet.trtl.me/ and enter your TRTL address.
-You can recieve 10 TRTL's, up to 3 times a day.
+You can receive 10 TRTL's, up to 3 times a day.
 Thanks to @madk for creating this.

 * **Q: I have a question which wasn't answered here, what should I do?**